 Nevertheless, I voted Labour and I am glad that I did.
 It will make me feel more comfortable as I make my contribution, however modest, towards building this credible centre-left party of the future.
 The failure, pre-election, of alternative new parties, together with the poor electorate performance of the LibDems, means that this must come from the ashes of the Labour Party.
 Expect a sustained battle between the Corbynistas and a sensible candidate in the mainstream tradition.
 I hope that this mainstream candidate will have the courage to offer an uncompromising rejection of the politics of class war and residual Marxism.

 So, it looks as though I will have to start attending meeting on a regular basis.
 For the record we had, in the context of the night, a reasonable result in North Norfolk.
 The Tories gained the seat from the LibDems with a comfortable majority, but Labour held their deposit with 3895 votes (7.7% of the total cast).
 We had a good candidate, but the local party, firmly in hands of ageing Corbynistas was incapable of delivering an effective campaign.

 We shall see what emerges locally in the battle for the soul of the Labour Party.
 I will resume blogging in the new year when I have something to report.

-leftyoldman will now take a break and resume blogging when he has something worthwhile to say.
-If you would like to receive email notification of the next blog when it appears, please press the ‘followleftyoldman’ button on the left hand side above.
+leftyoldman blogs will reappear in the new year.
+If you would like to receive email notification of future blogs, please press the ‘followleftyoldman’ button on the left-hand side above.